Connect with others who understand.

 Conditions Related to Seborrheic Dermatitis

-Seborrheic dermatitis and its treatments can bring on several related complications.
-If left untreated, the condition can lead to fungal or bacterial infections.
-You may experience some unwanted side effects from topical corticosteroids or antifungal medications, including skin thinning, nausea, and other skin problems.
-Sometimes, people with seborrheic dermatitis also experience changes in their mood.
+In rare cases, seborrheic dermatitis can cause skin infections if left untreated.
+You may also experience side effects from topical corticosteroids or antifungal medications, including skin thinning, nausea, and other skin problems.
+Seborrheic dermatitis can also cause changes in your mood and self-esteem.

 What Is the Prognosis of Seborrheic Dermatitis?

-If you begin to notice symptoms of seborrheic dermatitis, or if you have an underlying health condition that increases your risk, talk to your doctor or dermatologist.
-They can work with you to develop a treatment plan to help keep your symptoms under control, as well as treat any underlying conditions that may make your symptoms worse.
+If you notice any symptoms of seborrheic dermatitis, or if you have another health condition that increases your risk, talk to your healthcare provider or dermatologist.
+They can work with you to create a treatment plan to help keep your symptoms under control and address any underlying health conditions that may make your symptoms worse.

 Have you been diagnosed with seborrheic dermatitis?
 What advice do you have for others living with the condition?
-Share your tips and experiences in a comment below or on your Activities page.
+Let others know in the comments below.

 A MySebDermTeam Member